HazardServices/IOC_Focal_Points/localization.rst

 Optional Steps
 ---------------

-* Startup Configuration: Override non-required items in StartUpConfig.py which has various options that you may want to change.
+* **Startup Configuration:** Override non-required items in StartUpConfig.py which has various options that you may want to change.

-Settings: Create Site-Specific Settings.
+* **Settings:** Create Site-Specific Settings.
 It may be useful for your site to have site-specific Settings to aid in the Forecast Process.
 For example, you may want a Setting that views only Warnings and Advisories, filtering out Watches.
 Or you may want a Setting to view only issued and ending hazards.

-* General Configuration: Baseline versions of the Recommenders, Product Generators, Hazard MetaData (appearing in the Hazard Information Dialog), Hazard Types and Categories will work for your site “out-of-the-box.”
+* **General Configuration:** Baseline versions of the Recommenders, Product Generators, Hazard MetaData (appearing in the Hazard Information Dialog), Hazard Types and Categories will work for your site “out-of-the-box.”
 However, as you work with the system, you will want to appropriately localize.
 This document will give you the information you need to do so.

-* Python Language Tutorials: Configuration of Hazard Services involves Python configuration files.
+* **Python Language Tutorial:** Configuration of Hazard Services involves Python configuration files.
 If you are not already familiar with Python and Class-based programming there are various tutorials that will give you the background needed:
-   *  `Codeacademy <https://www.codecademy.com/>_`  -- gives problems and checks them for you
+   *  `Codeacademy <https://www.codecademy.com/>_`  Gives problems and checks them for you.
-   *  `Google tutorial <https://developers.google.com/edu/python/?hl=en>_`  -- has videos which is also very helpful
+   *  `Google tutorial <https://developers.google.com/edu/python/?hl=en>_`  Has videos which is also very helpful.
    * Official Python Website
    * Learn Python
    * Tutorials Point